ondeowl/RCPNT-FM/readme.md

 - All the pure data hurleur community!
 Thanks!
 - Miller Puckette
 - John M. Chowning [The Synthesis of Complex Audio Spectra by Means of Frequency Modulation]
-- Bouncing Multislider taken from Lemur demo project <IPad-StudioCombo>
+- Bouncing Multislider taken from the Lemur demo project <IPad-StudioCombo>
-- Waves Builder (sines sum) based on PDDP Tutorials
+- Wave Builder (sines sum) based on PDDP Tutorials
 - Control Rate Phasor based on Jamie Bullock's one (lists.puredata)
 - everyone @ Recipient Collective